- 3 Litre tapped jar

 - Your own baby SCOBY (Symbiotic Culture Of Bacterial Yeast)

 - 2 x Green Tea Kombucha Brew Bundles – all the ingredients needed for approx. the first month of Kombucha

-- Fun style instructions, brew tags, brew calendar
+- Welcome pack including fun style instructions, adhesive thermometer & brew calendar

 - Crazy new fun knowledge, & unlimited support from The Kombucha Engineer 🙂

 Fermentation Vessel.
 This must be made from either fermentation steel or glass.
 I recommend a 3 Litre sized vessel to start off your brew.
 This will leave enough room for the SCOBY, starter liquid and the 2 Litre Green Tea Brew-Bundle’s included.
 I also recommend a vessel with a tap (sometimes referred to as a “tapped jar”) as this makes the process of a continuous brew SO MUCH easier.
 You can read more about the advantages of a continuous brew Vs. a batch brew here.